Redocly/redocly-cli/docs/commands/join.md

     tags:
       - expanded
       - other
-    description: "Text from info: description of the first input file"
+    description: 'Text from info: description of the first input file'
   - name: second-api
     tags:
       - pets
-    description: "Text from info: description of the second input file"
+    description: 'Text from info: description of the second input file'
 ```

 :::info